nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 <div style="page-break-after: always;"></div>
 ### Upcoming Birthdays
 The vertical tab provides upcoming birthdays at a glance.
+Having this means that you will never miss a birthday.
 It sorts all birthdays amongst all contacts in CONNECTIONS **chronologically**, with the **nearest** upcoming birthday at the **top**.

 * Contacts color-coded in **GREEN** are celebrating their birthdays **today**.